pyodide/pyodide/docs/development/testing.md

 ## Linting

 Python is linted with `flake8`.
-C and Javascript are linted with `clang-format`.
+C and JavaScript are linted with `clang-format`.

 To lint the code, run: